Trademark registration in Bangladesh: 2026 Guide | LegalSeba LLP

 Civil Remedies

-• Account of Profits: Disgorgement and seizure of profits resulting from illegal use.
+• Account of Profits: Forensic disgorgement and seizure of profits resulting from illegal use.

 Criminal Penalties

-• Fines & Imprisonment: Under the Penal Code 1860, willful counterfeiting is punishable by up to seven years in prison and a fine.
+• Fines & Imprisonment: Under the Penal Code 1860 and Trademarks Act, willful counterfeiting is punishable by up to seven years in prison alongside heavy fines.

 Border Measures

-• Customs Seizures: The Directorate of Customs Intelligence and Investigation (DCII) can intercept and seize counterfeit goods at border points.
+• Customs Seizures: Owners can file an application with the Directorate of Customs Intelligence and Investigation (DCII).
+The DCII can intercept, inspect, and seize counterfeit goods at border points.

-• Priority of Use: Prior use of a similar mark for the same goods/services.
+• Priority of Use: Demonstrating prior use of an identical or similar mark for the same goods/services establishes a strong defense against a newer registered mark.

-• Fair Use & Parody: Non-misleading use for comparative advertising, teaching, criticism, or satire.
+• Fair Use & Parody: Using the mark for non-misleading comparative advertising, teaching, criticism, or satire (protected under freedom-of-expression principles).

-• Own-Name Defense: Using one's own name in good faith without intent to capitalize on another's mark.
+• Own-Name Defense: Using one's own name in good faith, provided there is no intent to mislead consumers or capitalize on the trademark owner's reputation.

-• Functionality: The mark solely represents a functional feature of the product.
+• Functionality: Proving the trademark solely represents a functional feature of the product, rendering it unprotectable.

-• Abandonment/Non-Use: The registered mark has not been used for five consecutive years.
+• Abandonment or Non-Use: Arguing that the registered mark has not been utilized in commerce for five consecutive years, subjecting it to cancellation.

 Parallel Imports & Exhaustion